mslonik/Hotstrings/README.md

 The originator and creator of the Hotstrings application is Jack Dunning aka [Jack][] who has created the very first version of *[Instant Hotstring][]* application.

 People from AutoHotkey community, especially those who help at [AutoHotkey forum][].

+# Other remarks
+Other remarks helpful in everyday working with hotstrings.

+## Order of loading AutoHotkey scripts matters.
+For example if you use *Diacritics.ahk* together with *Hotstrings.ahk*, there is potential collission. (...)

+## Not always applying clipboard output function is a good idea
+Some forms, especially at bank web pages, do not accept pasting from clipboard.
+Probably there are safety reasons behind that.
+From the other hand keep in mind that AutoHotkey itself simulates keyboard keypressing.
+So to get over this limitation it's enough edidt particular hotstring and switch *Select hotstring output function* from *Send by Clipboard* to *Send by AutoHotkey*.

 # ToDo List
 - ❎ Menu: configuration and the corresponding *Configuration.ini*